Hohenwald means “high forest” in German. Today, it’s the county seat of Lewis County and convenient to the Natchez Trace Parkway.

 Hohenwald’s climate and soil grow top quality grapes.
 Enjoy free wine tastings at the three wineries on the Natchez Trace Wine Trail, including Amber Falls, Key Springs and Natchez Hill.

-Some rather large animals call Hohenwald home at The Elephant Sanctuary, which was founded in 1995 and has become the nation’s largest natural-habitat refuge.
+Some rather large animals call Hohenwald home at The Elephant Sanctuary, which was founded in 1995 and has become the nation’s largest natural-habitat refuge developed specifically to meet the needs of endangered elephants.
 The Sanctuary’s 2,700 acres allow for elephants to be free in their natural surroundings and are not open to the public.
-Their welcome center, at 27 E. Main Street, is open for visitors who want to peek in on the pachyderms.
+Their welcome center, at 27 E. Main Street, is open for visitors who want to learn more about the "Girls" and their lives in Sanctuary.

 Stop along the Natchez Trace Parkway to visit this historic town, taste locally grown wines, play a little golf or visit a gallery or show.